-15.17 It should be noted that "overclaims" and "reintroductions" will not cause a loss to a branch.
-They generate a cash surplus, which as long as the cash had not been removed from the branch, will off-set any later Transaction Correction.

-15.18 It was historically and remains open to a Subpostmaster to carry out immediate checks for P&A fraud as a Subpostmaster will have access to (i) each week's batch of cheques/vouchers and (ii) that week's records of P&A transactions as recorded on Horizon.
+- 15.17 It should be noted that "overclaims" and "reintroductions" will not cause a loss to a branch.
+They generate a cash surplus, which as long as the cash had not been removed from the branch, will off-set any later Transaction Correction. - 15.18 It was historically and remains open to a Subpostmaster to carry out immediate checks for P&A fraud as a Subpostmaster will have access to (i) each week's batch of cheques/vouchers and (ii) that week's records of P&A transactions as recorded on Horizon.
 It is therefore possible for a Subpostmaster to easily confirm that the value of the cheques and vouchers being remitted each week match the value of benefit pay-outs recorded on Horizon.
 This would reveal any overclaims or reintroductions.

-15.19 For this reason, Post Office does not consider that a Subpostmaster could be the innocent victim of P&A fraud.
-Although they may not have committed the fraud, they are easily able to prevent it.
+- 15.19 For this reason, Post Office does not consider that a Subpostmaster could be the innocent victim of P&A fraud.
 If a Subpostmaster does not follow the proper process for remitting out P&A documents, and thereby fails to stop any overclaims or reintroductions at source, they are liable for any resulting losses.